← The Culinary Codex

 A beverage carries the history that is in the hands that prepared it.
 The Kahawa Sūg in a Tausug glass today carries:

 The Indian Ocean trade route that brought the Arabic word qahwah into the Malay world, and from there into Tausug, before the bean ever arrived.
 The Yemeni qahwah tradition that established coffee as a Muslim public-ritual beverage and gave the world the institutional template that became the kahawahan.
-The wreck of the Wilhelmine in 1864 and the sandi between Schück and Sultan Jamalul Alam that turned a shipwrecked Prussian into a Tausug blood brother and a coffee cultivar into a sovereignty commodity.
-The labor — including the unfree labor — that planted and tended Schück’s first twenty thousand trees at Lukut Lapas.
-The accident of varietal choice that put Robusta in Sulu and saved the cultivar when Hemileia vastatrix killed every Arabica tree from Java to Batangas.
+The wreck of the Wilhelmine in 1864 and the sandi between Schück and Sultan Jamalul Alam — as the German-language sources tell it — that turned a shipwrecked Prussian into a Tausug blood brother and a coffee cultivar into a sovereignty commodity.
+The labor — including the unfree labor — said to have planted and tended Schück’s first plantation at Lukut Lapas.
+The accident of varietal choice that, on the standard botanical reading, put Robusta in Sulu and would have spared the cultivar when Hemileia vastatrix swept the Arabica plantations from Java to Batangas.
 The household work — almost entirely women’s work — of roasting, grinding, brewing, and pouring that built the daily ritual through which a foreign bean became a Tausug sacrament.
-The high pour itself, preserved from the Indian Ocean cooling techniques of three centuries earlier.
-The arms-for-coffee trade that paid for the Sultanate’s rifles in the 1880s, and the firearms-for-coffee inversion that funds peacebuilding cooperatives in the 2020s.
+The high pour itself, preserved, in my reading, from the Indian Ocean cooling techniques of earlier centuries.
+The arms-for-coffee trade that, on Wendt’s account, paid for the Sultanate’s rifles in the 1880s, and the firearms-for-coffee inversion that funds peacebuilding cooperatives in the 2020s.
 The interruption of the conflict period, and the rejuvenation of the present.

 That is what the cup carries.